trubusoft/codeigniter4-starter/readme.md

 - Copy & rename `env.dev` to `.env`.
 - Modify as needed
 - Confirm the currently active environment with `./spark env`.
-It should now shows `development` instead of `production`.
+It should now show `development` instead of `production`.

 ### Spin up MySQL Database